SAFE DRINKING WATER FOR LESS THAN 2¢/GALLON

 If the Postmaster does not return your bill to our office as non-deliverable, the bill is considered delivered.
 Non-receipt of a bill shall not relieve the customer of the obligation for payment nor for the consequences of non-payment, which may include termination of service.
 If payment is not received in our office by the due date, a late payment fee will be assessed and the water service shutoff procedure will begin.
 This policy, while strict, has been put in place to maximize fairness and consistency.

 The Precinct assists customers with meters which can be used for deduction on your sewer bill in certain applications.
-Please call for instructions.
+Please call for instructions and request or download a copy of our Deduct Meter Policy.
 Once the correct deduct meter is purchased from an approved supplier and properly installed, the customer must call us for an inspection.
 Once the inspection is completed, the address will be added to our deduct meter reading list.
 HVWP reads deduct meters each quarter and supplies the readings to the Sewer Department for credit.
 Please see the Hooksett Sewer Commission website for additional information.
-Each deduct meter carries a $20.00 (billed $5.00 per quarter) per year fee payable to the Hooksett Village Water Precinct.
+Each deduct meter carries a $30.00 (billed $7.50 per quarter) per year fee payable to the Hooksett Village Water Precinct.
 This fee covers a portion of our cost for administering the deduct meter program and reading the deduct meters.

 High bills reflect either an increase in water usage or a water leak.
 Usage may increase for a variety of reasons, such as a change in the household (e.g. shower / laundry patterns), the use of water-intensive irrigation systems or the filling of pools.
 Leaks can be hidden or obvious, and from a variety of sources.
 Leaky toilets are the most common culprit, and you may not hear or see the leak.
 Another common problem is a leaky pipe or appliance in the basement.
 For more advice on evaluating and troubleshooting leaks, see our Water Leaks page.